-College football's best will be selected starting April 25 when the 2019 NFL Draft kicks off in Nashville, Tennessee.
+College football's best will be selected starting April 29 when the 2021 NFL Draft kicks off in Cleveland.
 Will this class go down in history as one of the best?
 Only time well.
 Either way, it will have some pretty some stiff competition to be one of the greatest.
 Here are the 10 best draft classes in NFL history based on their level of talent.

-Hall of Famers: 4 (Troy Aikman, Barry Sanders, Derrick Thomas, Deion Sanders)
+Hall of Famers: 5 (Troy Aikman, Barry Sanders, Derrick Thomas, Deion Sanders, Steve Atwater)

 Pro Bowlers: 26

-The four Hall of Famers were taken with the first five picks and no other draft has ever kicked off with such an elite collection of talent.
-If there is any justice in this world, strong safety Steve Atwater will one day be the fifth player from this class to make it to Canton.
+Four Hall of Famers were taken with the first five picks and no other draft has ever kicked off with such an elite collection of talent.

-Hall of Famers: 4 (Willie Roaf, Jerome Bettis, Michael Strahan, Will Shields)
+Hall of Famers: 5 (Willie Roaf, Jerome Bettis, Michael Strahan, Will Shields, John Lynch)

 Pro Bowlers: 36

-Along with the four enshrined in Canton, this class sported a high number of good players who made the Pro Bowl and played in Super Bowls.
-They include quarterback Drew Bledsoe, defensive tackle Dana Stubblefield, strong safety John Lynch, and receiver Troy Brown.
+Along with the five enshrined in Canton, this class sported a high number of good players who made the Pro Bowl and played in Super Bowls.
+They include quarterback Drew Bledsoe, defensive tackle Dana Stubblefield, and receiver Troy Brown.

 Pro Bowlers: 34

-Tomlinson may be the only one in the Hall of Fame, but many in this class, including Drew Brees, Reggie Wayne, and Steve Smith Sr., are on their way.
+Tomlinson and Hutchinson may be the only two in the Hall of Fame, but many in this class, including Drew Brees, Reggie Wayne, and Steve Smith Sr., are on their way.

 Pro Bowlers: 30